anenadic/2021-03-16-ttt-ssi-online/index.md

 {% if online == "online" %}

 This is an online event.
 We will meet using the online videoconference software Zoom.
-You will need to <a href="https://zoom.us/download">download and install their client</a> to connect with your instructors.
+You will need to <a href="https://zoom.us/download">download and install Zoom client</a> to connect with your instructors.
 The link to use for this event will be announced in due course via email directly to participants. <!--is <{{ loc.address }}>-->

 {% else %}
 {% assign inperson = "true" %}